fbpx Skip to content

 • Engaging in mental rituals, such as praying or counting

 For example, people with GAD typically experience excessive worry about a variety of potential threats, while people with harm OCD focus specifically on the fear of harming themselves or others.
 People with panic disorder typically experience sudden and unexpected attacks of intense fear, while people with harm OCD experience more persistent and intrusive thoughts.
-People with psychotic disorders typically experience delusions or hallucinations, while people with harm OCD do not.
+People with psychotic disorders usually experience delusions or hallucinations, while people with harm OCD do not.

 If you are experiencing harmful OCD symptoms, it is important to seek professional help.
 A therapist can help you to understand your condition, develop coping mechanisms, and manage your symptoms.